ayushsrivastav0811/Reaction-Game/README.md

 # Reaction Game
 It’s a simple game in which users have to quickly click on the number shown in GUI and Find the text according to the number represented.
-Game will start, when you click on start button.
-Remember, timer will start at that point when you click the start button.
+The game will start when you click on the start button.
+Remember, the timer will begin at that point when you click the start button.
 The reaction time will be calculated on your reaction speed.
-To play the game again, click on Play Again button at the end of game.
+To play the game again, click on the Play Again button at the end.

 <br />